Netflix to acquire Warner Bros Discovery, raising antitrust concerns

 Scrutiny from Washington

 Even before the bids were in, some members of Congress said a Netflix–Warner Bros Discovery deal could harm consumers and Hollywood.
-The White House also weighed in, with the administration viewing it with “heavy skepticism”, according to CNBC, which cited an unnamed senior administration official.
+The White House also weighed in, with the administration viewing it with “heavy scepticism”, according to CNBC, which cited an unnamed senior administration official.

 US Senator Elizabeth Warren, a Democrat, said the move will be an “anti-trust nightmare” and stressed that the merger would limit choice for consumers.